anish-thakker/SOLELINKS_twitter_bot/README.md

 # Twilio API
 In order to send SMS texts through Python, I created a Twilio account.
 You can create one for free at www.twillio.com.
-Once you have created your account, enter the phone number given to you by Twilio, as well as your real phone number into the python script where I have pointed out.
+Once you have created your account, enter the API keys, phone number given to you by Twilio, as well as your real phone number into the python script where I have pointed out.